cirruslabs/cirrus-ci-docs/docs/legal/terms.md

 of any price changes.
 We'll try to warn you about major changes to the Terms of Service or Cirrus CI, but we make no guarantees.

-That's the basic idea, but you must read through the entire Terms of Service below and agree with all the details before you use any of our sites (whether or not you have signed up).
+That's the basic idea, but you must read through the entire Terms of Service below and agree with all the details before you use any of our websites or services (whether or not you have signed up).

 ### Reuse